Identify avoidable revenue shortfalls

 Big data is a common buzzword in healthcare.
-Internal auditors recognise the pressing need to make use of data analytics to support and guide improvement initiatives.
-However, many are not sure where to begin in replacing their historical practise of sample testing a population of claims to identify process deficiencies and control gaps.
+Internal auditors recognize the pressing need to make use of data analytics to support and guide improvement initiatives.
+However, many are not sure where to begin in replacing their historical practice of sample testing a population of claims to identify process deficiencies and control gaps.

 The challenge is not necessarily in the availability of data, but rather in how to use the vast amount of data that is available.
 Establishing an initial analytics process can feel overwhelming at the onset of development, but remember that change occurs one step at a time.
 An element of trial and error in pinpointing root cause issues through data analysis will always exist.
 Continually measuring, assessing and refining the data analytics process—and involving all key stakeholders—is important to success.

 The 835 data format is the electronic standard required by HIPAA for transmittal of EOB remittance codes.
 Payers are required to use the 835 format for claims processed electronically, which makes available a vast amount of valuable and structured raw data.
 The 835 data can be used to quickly perform a diagnostic assessment that points to opportunities across the revenue cycle.
 Once a data analysis structure has been established, you will have very quick and valuable insight into the following:

 - Denials by service, charge, payer, physician provider and facility/clinic